 Test the loaf to see if it’s baked.
 When is ready, take it out of the oven, and out of the baking tray.
 Leave it to cool on a cooling rack.

 Have you ever tried cozonac before?
-If you are wondering, the plate, red table runner, and the cup are all Romanian traditional crockery.
+If you are wondering, the plate, red table runner, and the cup are all Romanian and traditional.